Yating-Zhu/lamprey/README.md

 # lamprey

 This repository contains custom downstream analysis notebooks used for visualization and interpretation of publicly available lamprey single-cell RNA-seq data.

 No novel software package or algorithm is introduced in this repository.
 The code provided here is used for downstream analysis, figure generation, and interpretation based on processed single-cell datasets from the original study.

 ## Data and Code Availability

 ### Data Availability

+In this study, we performed downstream reanalysis of the published lamprey single-cell datasets, including refinement of cell annotations, merged/integrated analysis of blood, gill and intestine datasets, UMAP visualization, marker gene analysis, and VLR gene co-expression analysis.

 This repository utilizes data from the following article:
 [**"Single-cell transcriptome atlas of lamprey exploring Natterin-induced white adipose tissue browning "**](https://doi.org/10.1038/s41467-025-56153-w)